ppy/osu-wiki/wiki/Tournaments/ICC/2021/en.md

    - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to clinch the championship title.
 The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to clinch the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 16 and the Quarterfinals, each player needs to win 5 points in order to win a match.
 (Best-of-9)
+   - In the Semifinals, each player needs to win 6 points in order to win a match.
+(Best-of-11)
-   - In the Semifinals and the Finals, each player needs to win 7 points in order to win the match.
+   - In the Finals, each player needs to win 7 points in order to win the match.
 (Best-of-13)
    - Players who win by default.
    - Whether there are players who are disqualified from the tournament.